Rajagopalr3/CustomizedTextView/README.md

 Simple library to change the Textview as rectangle, circle and square shapes by adding one line of code in xml file.Multiple features are implemented in sindgle textview element.

 # Features

-1.Textview shapes, rectangle, square,circle shapes
+1.Textview shape  -> rectangle, square and circle shapes
 2.Expandable textview
 3.Font change via xml
 4.UnderLine textview via xml

 the above features are done through xml file.